tanbro/redis_func_cache/docs/usage/considerations.md

   - The key calculation defined in `hashing.Hasher.calc_hash()` uses the function's bytecode as part of the hash computation by default.
 So it cannot hit cache across different Python versions.

+  This is **by design**, not a defect: bytecode differs between Python versions (and between builds of the same code), so the fingerprint deliberately changes with them.
+A Python upgrade therefore invalidates stale entries automatically, instead of serving results computed by an incompatible interpreter.
+Only opt out of it — via a custom hasher as shown below — if you *want* entries to survive interpreter changes.

   If your application needs to be compatible across Python versions, compose a policy with a hasher that disables `use_bytecode` in its `__hash_config__` and uses a [json][] based serializer.
 Or define your own hasher using a version-compatible serialization method.
 For example:

   ```python